 Reciprocal borrowing privileges are in place for Calhoun students to borrow books at the libraries of Athens State University and Alabama A&M University without a charge.
 The UAH Library charges a \$15 annual fee for the checkout of materials.
-All three libraries require the presentation of valid identification that identifies the student as registered at Calhoun for the current semester.
+All three libraries require valid identification that identifies the student as registered at Calhoun for the current semester.

-Point-of-use instruction, personal assistance in conducting library research and traditional reference services are available at all times the Library is open.
-Electronic reference service is available through the Library/LRC website.
-Hands-on instruction may be scheduled within the Library Instruction Room that is equipped with 23 student workstations by calling 256/306-2777.
-Orientation is provided through handouts, library guides, flyers, posters, the Library/LRC website.
+Point-of-use instruction and personal assistance in conducting library research and traditional reference services are offered.
+Electronic reference service is available through the Library/LRC web site.
+Handson instruction for English 101 can be scheduled by communicating with the Reference Librarian.
+The Instruction Room is equipped with 23 workstations for hands-on use and may be scheduled by instructors for online testing, Information Sessions, and other groups by calling the Library Secretary at x2775.

+Library and LRC orientation is provided through handouts, library guides, flyers, posters, 2CTV, and 4CTV.
+An online tutorial is offered for teaching the basics of Information Literacy.

-For more information, including hours, please access the Brewer Library/LRC website.
+For more information about Brewer Library, including hours, please access the Brewer Library/LRC web site.